-The report from VentureBeat has shed some light on what we should expect from the phone under the hood.
-The phone will reportedly boast a Qualcomm Snapdragon 845 processor, along with dual rear-facing camera, water resistance, and stereo speakers.
+Will the LG G6 replacement be a flagship phone, with Galaxy S9-challenging specs?
+A report from Venture Beat has shed some light on what we should expect from the phone, stating it will use a Qualcomm Snapdragon 845 processor, along with dual rear-facing camera, water resistance, and stereo speakers.

 That’s all the information we have on the LG G7 at the moment, but we’ll continue to update this article over the coming months as we hear more.

 Updated on April 24: Added official information about the LG G7 ThinQ’s display.

 - Here’s absolutely everything we know about the LG V35 ThinQ